How Your Credit Card Information is Stolen and What to Do About It

 It’s not just your credit cards that are at risk.
 Other accounts that use your credit card are at risk, too.
 These accounts are often more valuable than the credit card numbers themselves.
 A CNBC story from January 2016, reports an average cost of $3.78 for an Uber account versus an average cost of $1 to $3.30 for personally identifiable information like date of birth or social security number.
 Paypal, Netflix, HBO GO, ITunes, and other accounts.
 Unfortunately, it’s tough to circumvent theft with these services, considering many require you to store your credit card information to even sign up for an account.

-As the credit card industry moves to the more secure EMV-enabled credit card, thefts of other types accounts is likely to increase.
+As the credit card industry moves to the more secure EMV-enabled credit card, other types of theft (like account takeover fraud) are likely to increase.

 As mobile payments becomes mainstream, you can expect digital pick pocketing to increase.
 There’s already an Android app that allows thieves to wirelessly steal mobile payment information just by standing near a person who has credit card information stored on their phone.